FRCTeam1277/Team-1277-Website/DOCS.md

 This guide helps you edit the Team 1277 website without programming knowledge.
 It covers how to modify pages, add content, upload images, and update navigation.

+Visit the `/testing` page to see all the possible components you can add to the website in use.
+This has the best example code to modify for your needs.

 ## Table of Contents

 1. [Website Structure](#website-structure)